cfurrow/cookbooks.carlfurrow.com/recipes/shell/users-and-groups.md

 # add a new user, "nobody", to group "users"
 useradd -m -g users -s /bin/bash nobody

+# add new user "nobody" and set the user id (uid) to 99:
+useradd -u 99 nobody

 # set the password of "nobody" to "nobody"
 echo "nobody:nobody" | chpasswd
 ```